 About this event

 This valuable annual Ophthalmology meeting provides a platform for ophthalmic residents and medical students to present their research and audits to a national audience.
-With prizes for the best presentations and posters, the event offers participants the opportunity to showcase their work from multiple subspecialties and receive a critical review and feedback.
+With prizes for the best presentations and posters, the event provides participants with the opportunity to showcase their work from multiple subspecialties and receive critical review and feedback.
 Senior doctors value the opportunity to hear and support the high-quality research presented.

-The event is a perfect opportunity for participants to hear a broad range of topics that have been well researched by up-and-coming ophthalmologists.
+The event is a perfect opportunity for participants to hear a broad range of topics that up-and-coming ophthalmologists have well researched.

 Agenda